exliipso/customlandingpage1/README.md

 - **Interactive Elements**: Subtle hover effects and scroll-triggered animations to enhance user experience.
 - **Performance Optimized**: Focused on minimal loading times through optimized images and streamlined code.

+## Live Demo

+Visit the live demo [here](https://unique-daffodil-4cffde.netlify.app/) to see it in action.

 ## License